hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Computational physics

-Computational physics is another not universally standard one in the physics curriculum.
 Though computational fluid dynamics (CFD) is one of the oldest examples of computational science, it rarely makes an appearance in computational physics courses, perhaps because students do not have the necessary theoretical background.
 Notable exceptions that I know of include Pang (2006, ch.
 9) and various works by Rubin Landau and collaborators (Landau et al., 2008, ch.
 19; Landau et al., 2015, ch.
 24-25; Landau and Paez, 2018, ch.
 4).
-A hydrodynamics problem is given as a project for the chapter on elliptic PDEs in Koonin & Meredith (1990).
-Fluid dynamics are briefly mentioned in Franklin (2013, Sec.
+A hydrodynamics problem (steady state flow in 2D) is given as a project for the chapter on elliptic PDEs in Koonin (1986, ch.
+6), updated as Koonin & Meredith (1990).
+Fluid dynamics are only briefly mentioned in Franklin (2013, Sec.
 5.1.5).

 ### Condensed matter physics

 Coverage of hydrodynamics in condensed matter physics texts is hit-or-miss, as many of the standards completely ignore the entire subject, except possibly the topic of superfluidity.
 Exceptions that I know of include Chaikin & Lubensky (2000, Ch.
 8) and Marder (2010, Ch.
 15), both graduate level texts.
 Comparing these last two books, while Marder seems to have a more in-depth discussion of superfluid Helium, Chaikin & Lubensky's treatment is substantially longer overall, and more directly pursues the unique approach of a condensed matter theorist to hydrodynamics, as opposed to the very classical continuum approach I have generally taken on this site.
 At the undergraduate level, Sidebottom (2012) has a brief section on "Hydrodynamic modes in liquids" (Sec.
 9.1.3).

 ### Classical field theory